M. E. Grant Duff: Governor of Madras

 However, Louis Mallet, the then Under-Secretary of State for India, was all praise for him.
 On receipt of his last minute as governor, Mallett said, "I doubt whether any governor has left behind so able and so complete a record".

 W. S. Blunt, the British publicist, who visited Madras in November 1884, said of Grant Duff:

 The Madras Mahajana Sabha was established in 1884 with P. Rangaiah Naidu as its president and R. Balaji Rao as its vice-president.
 This is considered to be one of the oldest Indian political organisations in the Madras Presidency, notwithstanding the Madras Native Association, which was a failure.
 Members of the Madras Mahajana Sabha played a pivotal role in corresponding with Indian associations in other provinces and forming the Indian National Congress in 1885.
 The Indian National Congress held its first session at Bombay in December 1885, attended by 72 delegates including 22 from the Madras Presidency.
 Grant Duff was made a Companion of the Order of the Indian Empire in 1881 and a Grand Commander of the Order of the Star of India in March 1887.
 In July 1886, Gladstone tried to get a peerage for him but failed.

 On an official visit to Rome a few years after the conclusion of his tenure, Grant Duff records that the Speaker of the Italian Parliament Biancheri inquired about the size of the province that Grant Duff had governed.
 On receiving the reply that the province was 'larger than Italy, including all the Italian islands', Biancheri astonishedly asked "What an empire is that, in which such a country is only a province?".

 Later life

 On his return to England in 1887, he devoted himself to the arts and sciences.
 He was Lord Rector of University of Aberdeen in 1866–1872.
-He was member of the Athenaeum, the Cosmopolitan Club, Literary Society, Grillion's Club, Breakfast Club and was the president of the Royal Geographical Society from 1889 to 1893 and of the Royal Historical Society from 1892 to 1899.
+He was member of the Athenaeum, the Cosmopolitan Club, Literary Society, Grillion's Club, Breakfast Club, and the Roxburghe Club, and was the president of the Royal Geographical Society from 1889 to 1893 and of the Royal Historical Society from 1892 to 1899.
 He was treasurer of the exclusive dining club known as The Club from 1893.
 He was elected a Fellow of the Royal Society in 1881, and was appointed a trustee of the British Museum in 1903.

 He was Chairman of the Liberty and Property Defence League, established to curb socialist tendencies in the Liberal Party.

 Personal life

+In April 1859 he married Anna Julia Webster; they had four sons and four daughters, including: